shahinvaseghi/invpro/inventory_module_db_design_plan.md

 ## Overview

 We are designing `invproj`, a modular warehouse and production management platform built with Python and Django.
 The system targets PostgreSQL as the primary database and must operate in both Linux/Nginx and Windows Server/IIS environments.
-Front-end delivery is planned through Django’s templating (with room for future SPA integration), while RESTful APIs will serve integrations when modules are split into separate services.
+Front-end delivery is planned through Django's templating (with room for future SPA integration), while RESTful APIs will serve integrations when modules are split into separate services.
 The architecture keeps a single physical database initially, yet strict naming conventions and schema boundaries (`inventory_`, `production_`, `qc_`, and shared `invproj_` tables) make it possible to migrate modules into dedicated databases or microservices later without heavy refactoring.
 Shared/global entities—companies, personnel, users, company units—live in the `invproj_` namespace; module-specific tables reference these shared structures to maintain consistent tenancy and access control rules across the platform.

 This document presents the inventory module database design for the `invproj` platform.
 The overall solution is a modular Python/Django system that targets PostgreSQL and must run in both Linux/Nginx and Windows/IIS environments.
 We deploy all modules inside a single physical database initially, but schema boundaries and naming conventions allow future extraction into separate services.
 Shared/global entities use the `invproj_` prefix, while inventory-specific tables use `inventory_`; production and QC modules follow similar conventions in their own design documents.
 Each module is designed to remain self-contained yet interoperable through well-defined references and shared entities.